felipecode/coiltraine/README.md

 #### Installation

 To install COiLTRAiNE, we provide a conda environment requirements file.
-Start by cloning the repository on some folder and then to install just run:
+Start by cloning the repository on some folder and then, to install, just run:

     conda env create -f requirements.yml